RotorHazard/RotorHazard/doc/User Guide.md

 6. When the race is completed click 'Stop Race'

-7. Save the laps data to an external file (saving races yet to be implemented)
+7. Click 'Save Laps' to store the results of a good race.

-8. Click 'clear laps' and then go back to step 2 to run another race.
+8. Click 'Clear Laps' and then go back to step 2 to run another race.